BrandenXia/notes/linear-algebra-2025-2026/cramers-rule/main.typ

     $
   ]

-  With the property of determinant, take determinant on both sides gives:
+  With the property of determinant, taking determinant on both sides gives:

   $
     det(mat(A) mat(X_j)) &= det(mat(B_j)) \